How to check your bank statement

 4. To find the UPI transaction ID, tap the transaction.

-How to verify the transaction on your bank statement
+Step 2: Check the refund on your bank statement

 1. Locate the transaction date of the transaction in question.